Namespaces, Concepts, Attributes and Predicates

 Note

 To import Namespaces using a CSV file, start by downloading the template to use as a guide.
-After filling in the necessary information, you can upload the completed file through the universal CSV import feature.
-For more details, refer to the relevant section.
+After filling in the necessary information, upload the completed file through the universal CSV import feature.
+See CSV Import and Export .

 How to import/export a RDF ontology

-To import or export the Turtle file of a namespace’s ontology, go to its detail page.
-Then click on the button as illustrated in the figure below.
+To import or export the Turtle file of a namespace’s ontology, go to its detail page and use the import/export control shown below.

 Info

 When importing an ontology into a namespace, the namespace identifier must be present inside the file.
-Given the incipit of the file int the example below, the namespace identifier should be http://example.org/ontology#
+Given the incipit of the file in the example below, the namespace identifier should be http://example.org/ontology#:

 @prefix ex: <http://example.org/ontology#> .